Qiu0336/dashgo_slam/README.md

 ## Requirements

-Devices:
+#Devices:

-mobile robot platform: EAI DashGo D1;
+mobile robot platform: EAI DashGo D1

-Stereo (Inertial) camera sensors: MYNYEYE S1030 or 1040;
+Stereo (Inertial) camera sensors: MYNYEYE S1030 or 1040

-Laptop with Linux and ROS system installed.
+Laptop with Linux and ROS system installed

-Softwares:
+#Softwares:

-MYNYEYE SDK, used for capturing the images;
+MYNYEYE SDK, used for capturing the images

-Eigen library, used for Matrix operation;
+Eigen library, used for Matrix operation

-Pangolin, used for visulization of the trajectory;
+Pangolin, used for visulization of the trajectory

-Opencv 3.4, used for image processing;
+Opencv 3.4, used for image processing

-Ceres 2.0 or 2.1, used for optimization;
+Ceres 2.0 or 2.1, used for optimization

 ## Build